CodyNicholson/Backend_Development_Notes/Git_Version_Control/gitTutorialForSE450.md

 - The .git folder that stores all your changes

-- Basic command line commands navigate through directories, move files, and delete files: cd, mv, rm
+- Basic command line commands navigate through directories, move files, and delete files: cd, mv, rm, mkdir

 - Showing the status of your repository using: git status